UPDATED 30th May 2018

 Caravan and motorhome owners recognise the wisdom of carrying a first aid kit and some vehicle manufacturers supply one as a standard item, too.
 In some countries, which include Austria, Croatia, Greece, Hungary, Slovakia and Slovenia, it is mandatory to carry a first aid kit.
 A comprehensive first aid kit is strongly recommended and in some countries it is a legal requirement.

-Carrying an approved fire extinguisher is recommended in vehicles and it is a legal requirement in Greece.
+Carrying an approved fire extinguisher is recommended in vehicles and it is a legal requirement in many countries (see table).
 Many caravans are also equipped with a smoke alarm, and since 1st Sept 2011, National Caravan Council approved caravans have been fitted with a carbon monoxide detector.
 Fire extinguishers for caravans/motorhomes are often on sale in the shops on channel ferries.

 Periodic checks on tyre pressures are important, especially if you engage on major journeys.
 Tyre check and inflation areas are quite often provided at motorway service areas in mainland Europe but an accurate reading is only possible when your tyres are cold.
 Take a break for refreshments before checking tyre pressures; readings are misleadingly higher when tyres are hot.